 Make sure to stay environmentally friendly

 One of backpacking’s main benefits is reconnecting with nature, which you’d want to preserve during your trip.
-This will also serve as a wonderful learning experience for kids to find a connection with the world around them and help maintain it.
+This will also serve as a beautiful learning experience for kids to find a connection with the world around them and help maintain it.

 Backpacking Tips: Roaming the City